microsoft/WhatTheHack/999-JavaOnAzure/Coach/solution-02.md

         --query properties.outputs.webAppName.value -o tsv`
     ```

+- On the Azure Marketplace App Service could be difficult to find, make sure that students are looking for Web App by Microsoft.
+It's important that a production tier is chosen as we'd like to utilize auto scale later on.
+And JavaSE (Embedded Web Server) must be chosen for Spring Boot.
 - Once the App Service is up and running, the easiest way to deploy the application is through the CLI.
 Make sure that the `app.jar` has been created.
 You can achieve that running the following commands from the `code/spring-petclinic` directory.

     ```shell